authelia/authelia/docs/content/en/reference/cli/authelia/authelia_crypto_hash_generate_scrypt.md

 ### Options inherited from parent commands

 ```
-  -c, --config strings                        configuration files to load (default [configuration.yml])
+  -c, --config strings                        configuration files or directories to load (default [configuration.yml])
-      --config.directory string               configuration directory to load configuration files from
-      --config.experimental.filters strings   list of filters to apply to all configuration files between loading them from disk and parsing their content, options are 'template', 'expand-env'
+      --config.experimental.filters strings   list of filters to apply to all configuration files, the filters are applied after loading them from disk and before parsing their content, options are 'template', 'expand-env'
       --no-confirm                            skip the password confirmation prompt
       --password string                       manually supply the password rather than using the terminal prompt
       --random                                uses a randomly generated password